FlyBase/fuzzy-onions/README.md

 ```
 [store]
-directory: <path to a directory containing the datasets>
+production: <path to a directory containing the datasets>
+staging: <same, but for datasets from the staging server>

 [proformae]
 directory: <path to a directory containing FlyBase's proformae files>